-Notarization requires both parties; the notary and the signer of the document be physically present for the notarial act to be valid.
-Since our order fulfillment team is centrally located in Louisville, Kentucky, we use Kentucky commissioned notary publics and follow Kentucky's notarial laws.
+Notarization requires both parties; the notary and the signer of the document to be physically present for the notarial act to be valid.
+Since our order fulfillment team is centrally located in Louisville, Kentucky, we use Kentucky-commissioned notary publics and follow Kentucky's notarial laws.

 Notarization of a Certified Translation

 It's critical to understand that the notary public isn't authenticating or verifying the work of the translator.
 The notary public is authenticating the signer of the translation certification that comes with a certified translation.
 This creates a chain of authentication and validation that receivers of the translation can rely on.

 - An authorized signer from RushTranslate will sign the Certificate of Translation Accuracy, authenticating and validating the work the translator has completed.

 - The notary public authenticates the signer of the Certificate of Translation Accuracy by verifying their identity and witnessing them sign the certificate.